Simhyeon/r4d/docs/meta.md

 ### TODOs

+* [ ] I think, namespacing is not working properly with caller, so that every caller is @MAIN@ However it does look not a problem

 * [ ] Make undef line is deleted
 Add new struct invoke\_context so that other macro definition can also contains contexts.